In Kenya, A Rise In Attacks By Islamist Al-Shabab Insurgents

 PERALTA: After that attack, the government moved with force, and things quieted down.
 Garissa felt fully under government control.
 Shabab mainly operated farther north toward the border with Somalia.
 But recently, things have changed.
 One day, Shabab opens fire on a bus.
 Another, they blow up a police convoy.
 In the past weeks, they have struck two primary schools, shot and killed four students in one, three teachers in the other.
 Osman says it feels like al-Shabab is closing in.

-OSMAN: First, it was 50 kilometers, then 30 kilometers, then 20.
-And then we were told they were seen around 9 kilometers.
+OSMAN: First, it was 50 kilometers then 30 kilometers then 20.
+And then we are told they have been seen around 9 kilometers.

 PERALTA: He says the Kenyan government could have stopped the recent assaults on schools.

-OSMAN: They were told earlier - one day earlier - that all these guys are here.
+OSMAN: They were told earlier, one day earlier.
+Oh, these guys are here.
 They're coming.

 (SOUNDBITE OF ARCHIVED RECORDING)